wiredawg/wiredawg.github.io/_posts/about.md

 That's hard to describe.
 For one, I'm not big in sharing personal specifics online.
 I also agree that we should not define ourselves by our careers.
 There is so much more to us.
-But alas, with respect to the name of this site, I am a former Air Force telecommunications techician who since has moved on to explore other areas of technology from logically describing the behavior of the transistor arrangements inside of a microprocessor to writing code that automatically controls a lawnmower, to databases and web applications.
+But alas, with respect to the name of this site, I am a former Air Force telecommunications technician who since has moved on to explore other areas of technology from logically describing the behavior of the transistor arrangements inside of a microprocessor to writing code that automatically controls a lawnmower, to databases and web applications.